How to Harvest Zinnia Seeds (So you Never have to Buy Them Again)

 This step-by-step guide will show you the simple steps for harvesting and saving zinnia seeds.
 It’s really so simple to save seeds now for a garden bed full of zinnia plants for next year!

 The best time to harvest zinnia seeds is late summer but you can harvest seeds throughout the growing season.
 It’s best to harvest flower heads in the early morning hours.
-The hours of direct sunlight during the afternoon can stress the zinnia plants and you don’t want to do that!
+The hours of direct sun during the afternoon can stress the zinnia plants and you don’t want to do that!

 Grab a paper bag like a brown lunch bag and label it.
 This is especially important if you are harvesting other flower seeds.
 I try to only collect seeds from one type of flower at a time.